connectivedx/fuzzy-chainsaw/README.md

 `npm run new-component [name]` | Creates a new stateless integration component in the `/source/components` directory.

+## Goals

+We have tried to be thoughtful in our architectural decisions, and drive based on a few goals:

+- Component Based Architecture
+- Reuseability between projects
+- Reduce development friction

+### Component Based Architecture

+We were inspired by the patterns in Brad Frost's [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) and Lonely Planet's [Rizzo](https://github.com/lonelyplanet/rizzo) component API.
+Our goal is to think about user interfaces as compositions of many small components.
+We've tried to build tools that help us think in this fashion.

+Components are written using React JSX, which provides a great model for composing component and managing dependencies.
+Components are split into two categories, __Tags__ or __Components__.
+Tags are generally more reuseable, whereas Components are generally connected more directly to a CMS data model.

+#### Tags

+Found in `/source/tags`

+#### Components

+Found in `/source/components`

+### Reuseability between projects

+Using work between projects has historically been a difficult nut to crack.
+We've selected technologies that have proven to be easily portable, and used an opionated folder and file naming scheme that self contains components.

+### Reduce development friction

+The web development world is evolving rapidly.
+A tool that can automate the myriad tasks we perform is helpful so that we can think about more important development issues.

 ## FAQ

 ### What is this?